3dception/3dcpolish/Documentation.md

-* Global Storage\*\*: Presets are saved to Blender's config directory and persist between sessions
+* Global Storage: Presets are saved to Blender's config directory and persist between sessions